Lavinia Fontana: Artistic influences, style

 Portrait of Bianca degli Utili Maselli and Her Children, c.
 1604–5, Legion of Honor, San Francisco.

 Fontana's youthful style resembled that of her father, Prospero.
-As a student of Ludovico Carracci, she gradually adopted the Carracciesque style, with strong quasi-Venetian coloring.
+As a student of Ludovico Carracci, she gradually adopted the Carracciesque style, with strong quasi-Venetian colouring.

 Sofonisba Anguissola, Caterina Vigri, and Properzia de' Rossi may have influenced Fontana's artistic career.

 The Counter-Reformation and the Council of Trent's recommendations for religious art defined Fontana's treatment of subjects and themes in her paintings.
 Excellent status as a daughter, wife, and mother was a prerequisite to her career due to the moral standards of the day.
 Demand for portraits of family and children rose due to the Roman Catholic Church's emphasis on family values.

 The influence of Mannerism is noticeable in Fontana's close attention to detail in her paintings and the significance of the materials surrounding the subject.
 Her close attention to detail displayed the wealth of the sitter, which made her popular among the rich.

 Fontana's self-portraiture strikes a balance between presenting the artist as a distinguished lady and as a professional artist.
 This depiction of two coexisting roles was common for sixteenth-century women artists.